 If you feel like you are really struggling with feeling unhappy as the holidays are approaching, you should not hesitate in reaching out and opening up to a trusted friend, family member, or professional.
 The loved ones in your life will always want you to feel supported and they will never want you to go through any tough times alone.

 If it is feasible, finding a licensed therapist to help you work through and combat any seasonal depression is ideal.
 A professional is highly equipped to provide you with the tools necessary to cope during this time.
-The guidance that a licensed therapist can offer you is not something you can receive just anywhere, and it is a beautiful thing when someone puts themselves first and seeks out this guidance.
+The guidance that a licensed private therapist can offer you is not something you can receive just anywhere, and it is a beautiful thing when someone puts themselves first and seeks out this guidance.

 3. Arrange Time for Yourself